Measuring axion gradients with photon interferometry (MAGPI): Reach

 In distinct contrast to an architecture optimized for gravitational-wave detection, the mirrors at the ends of the FP cavities in our proposal should be attached rigidly to a structure instead of being isolated; a high mechanical-resonance frequency for this support structure will suppress radiation-pressure noise.
-Modeling the cavity system as being embedded in a rigid block of mass $M$ with fundamental vibrational frequency $\omega_{\text{vib}}$, we can estimate the SNR due to radiation pressure noise as
+Modeling the cavity system as being embedded in a rigid block of mass $M$ with fundamental vibrational frequency $\omega_{\text{vib}}$, we can estimate the SNR due to radiation-pressure-induced length fluctuations as

 We take the block to be cubic, with side-length $\ell_{\text{sys}}$, constant density $\rho_{\text{cav}} \sim 8 \, \text{g}/ \text{cm}^3$, and sound speed $c_s \sim 6\, {\text{km}} / {\text{s}}$, and we estimate $\omega_{\text{vib}} \sim \pi {c_s} / {\ell_\text{sys}}$.